DanteAlighierin/foot/README.md

 This can also be disabled programatically with `rmm` (_reset meta mode_, `\E[?1034l`), and enabled again with `smm` (_set meta mode_, '\E[?1034h`).

+## Font DPI

+Font sizes are apparently a complex thing.
+Many applications use a fixed DPI of 96.
+They may also multiply it with the monitor's scale factor.

+This results in fonts with different **physical** sizes (i.e. if measured by a ruler) when rendered on screens with different DPI values.
+Even if the configured font size is the same.

+This is not how it is meant to be.
+Fonts are measured in _point sizes_ **for a reason**; a given point size should have the same height on all mediums, be it printers or monitors, regardless of their DPI.

+Foot will always use the monitor's physical DPI value.
+Scale factors are irrelevant (well, they affect e.g. padding, but not the font size).
+This means the glyphs rendered by foot should always have the same physical height, regardless of monitor.

+Foot will re-size the fonts on-the-fly when the window is moved between screens with different DPIs values.
+If the window covers multiple screens, with different DPIs, the highest DPI will be used.

+_Tip_: QT applications can be configured to work this way too, by exporting the environment variable `QT_WAYLAND_FORCE_DPI=physical`.

+_Note_: if you configure **pixelsize**, rather than **size**, then DPI changes will **not** change the font size.
+Pixels are always pixels.

 ## Requirements